jaredlander/odsceast2023/README.md

 ``` sh
 docker run -it --rm --name rstudio_ml -e PASSWORD=password -e ROOT=true -p 8787:8787 -v $PWD/workshop:/home/rstudio/workshop  jaredlander/odsceast2023:4.2.3
 ```

+## Codespaces

+The Docker image should work natively in [GitHub Codespaces](https://github.com/features/codespaces) so you can run a remote instance of VS Code with all the packages ready to go.
+You can theoretically even launch RStudio from within the VS Code instance, though I haven’t figured that out yet.

 ## Code